5tefan/ncagg/README.md

 The aggregated result file contains global attributes formed from the constituent granules.
 A number of strategies exist to aggregate Global Attributes across the granules.
 Most are quite self explanatory:

- -         "first": StratFirst
+ -         "first": StratFirst  # first value seen will be taken as the output value for this global attribute
- -         "last": StratLast
+ -         "last": StratLast    # the last value seen will be taken as global attribute
- -         "unique_list": StratUniqueList
+ -         "unique_list": StratUniqueList  # compile values into a unique list "first, second, etc"
- -         "int_sum": StratIntSum
+ -         "int_sum": StratIntSum          # resulting in integer sum of the inputs
  -         "float_sum": StratFloatSum
  -         "constant": StratAssertConst
- -         "date_created": StratDateCreated
+ -         "date_created": StratDateCreated   # simply yeilds the current date when finalized, standard dt fmt
- -         "time_coverage_start": StratTimeCoverageStart
+ -         "time_coverage_start": StratTimeCoverageStart  # start bound, if specified, standard dt fmt
- -         "time_coverage_end": StratTimeCoverageEnd
+ -         "time_coverage_end": StratTimeCoverageEnd      # end bound, if specified, standard dt fmt
  -         "filename": StratOutputFilename
- -         "remove": StratRemove
+ -         "remove": StratRemove                          # remove/do not include this global attribute

  The configuration format expects a key "global attributes" associated with a list of objects each containing a global attribute name and strategy.
 A list is used to preserve order, as the order in the configuration will